AakashRao-dev/AakashRao-dev/README.md

 ## 🙋‍♂️ About Me

-- I’m interested in and Web Development & Android Development.
+- I’m interested in Web Development & Android Development.
-- I’m currently learning JavaScript for the next six months while also building projects
+- I’m currently learning React & building projects for portfolio
-- In my free time I like to; read books, write some code and try to debug some other person's code from the community.
+- In my free time I like to read books, write some code and try to debug some other person's code from the community.
 - I'm a community guy who loves to connect with other fellow developers.